 Lough Muckno Leisure Park, Castleblaney

-There’s plenty to do here with walking trails, a waterski & wakeboarding club, fishing, nature walks and a picnic area.
+At Lough Muckno Park there’s plenty to do here with walking trails, a waterski & wakeboarding club, fishing, nature walks and a picnic area.
 It is open all year around and no admission fee.

 Rossmore Forest Park